simonambridge/RTFAP2/README.md

 >If you are  changing the enabled products on a node you will need to delete the default datacentre and restart the cluster in SearchAnalytics mode.

-<h2>Install information</h2>
+## Install information

->Set up and install DataStax Enterprise with Spark and Solr enabled using the DSE installation and set up instructions for your platform [here](http://github.com/simonambridge/RTFAP2/tree/master/DSE_Setup.md).
+> Set up and install DataStax Enterprise with Spark and Solr enabled using the DSE installation and set up instructions for your platform [http://github.com/simonambridge/RTFAP2/tree/master/DSE_Setup.md](http://github.com/simonambridge/RTFAP2/tree/master/DSE_Setup.md).

 - This demo is based upon DSE 5.4.1.x with Spark 2.0.2, Scala 2.11, Kafka 1.0.0 and Akka 2.3.15
 - This demo uses an installation running on MacOS Sierra 10.12, using the packaged install method from http://academy.datastax.com/downloads